itstlion/itstlion/README.md

 ## Contributing

-This repository is currently not open for external contributions.
-Only its maintainer is authorized to update the source code.
+This repository is currently not open for external contributions: its source code can only be updated by its maintainer.

-In order to contribute to the developer community, [**It's T.Lion**][itstlion] is public for giving examples on how to develop a website using [_Angular_][angular] framework.
+In order to contribute to the developer community, _[It's T.Lion][itstlion]_ is public for giving examples on how to develop a website using _[Angular]_ framework.

 ## Versioning

-This repository use _Git_ as the main versioning tool and follows [_Semantic Versioning_][sem-ver] principles.
+This repository use _Git_ as the main versioning tool and follows _[Semantic Versioning][sem-ver]_ principles.

 ## Authors and acknowledgement

-Repository created and maintained by [LAMARQUE Loïc][lvmvrquxl].
+Repository created and maintained by [Lamarque Loïc][lvmvrquxl].

 [angular]: https://angular.io
 [badge-latest-release]: https://img.shields.io/github/v/release/itstlion/itstlion?label=Latest%20release&style=for-the-badge